EvoHull/Tapirs/docs/How-To-Guide/setup.md

 Several programs require the NCBI taxonomy database in order to carry out taxonomic assignment.
 This is typically contained in a `new_taxdump` directory that is fetched directly from the NCBI using the commands:
 `wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.zip`
 `unzip new_taxdump`

-!!! note
-    Mac OSX terminal shell may not include `wget`, it can be installed with `conda install -c conda-forge wget`.
-This will install it for the environment in which you are working, most likely the _tapirs_ environment.

 ### SINTAX
 SINTAX (Edgar 2016) is a kmer similarity approach to taxonomic ID that classifies and gives confidence estimates on the classification.
 It requires a database (fasta, fastq, or udb database format) in the data/databsaes/sintax directory.